lrug/lrug.org/source/lrug_root/lrug-nights-being-the-mitch/index.html.md

 ---
+created_at: 2007-07-23 08:54:21 Z
+published_at: 2007-07-23 00:00:00 Z
+status: Published
+slug: nights-being-the-mitch
 parts: []

-updated_at: 2013-02-12 23:09:17 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: nights-being-the-mitch
-created_at: 2007-07-23 08:54:21 Z
 breadcrumb: "LRUG Nights: Being The \"Mitch\""
-published_at: 2007-07-23 00:00:00 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:17 Z
 ---

 Congratulations on becoming the "Mitch" for the next episode of [LRUG Nights](/nights).
 Here's a handy checklist of what you need to do: